sagemathinc/cocalc/notes/final_push.md

-[x] (0:30?)
-(0:54) snap: create database schema
-[x] (1:00?) snap: create snap.coffee and "snap" with command line interface to start/stop simple snap daemon.
-On startup, update the (hostname, port, key) entry in the database.
-[x] (0:15?)
-(0:30) snap daemon -- needs to background!
-[x] (1:00?)
-(0:31) snap: add new class and code to admin.py to start/stop them; modify local deploy services file.
-[x] (0:15?)
-(1:30) snap: make daemon register itself with database on startup.

-[x] (0:20?)
-(0:19) snap: define backup rules and how they are configured (command line options) -- for now, all snaps make a snapshot of all projects at most every `snap_interval` seconds.
-I can add support for more distribution later, when needed.

-** Goal is the following: **
-       - every project is backed up to every snap server at least once.
-       - any active project (as defined by the recently_modified_projects table) that has had a file changed, has a snapshot within snap_interval seconds, if possible... though it may be less frequent since we can only do one snapshot at a time.
-         Nonetheless, no one project can dominate snapshots more than others.

-[x] (0:30?)
-(2:22) snap: on startup, ensure that for every project there is at least one snapshot of that project stored here.

-[x] (0:30?)
-(0:40) snap: write code to queue up and make backups

 [ ] (0:20?) snap: write code to query database and figure out which projects need to get backed up in order to satisfy rule...: EASY -- for this, just find all active projects, and for each check to see if the interval is long enough since we last made a backup.